Better Living Through Chemistry?

 - Medications are well researched and tested before they become available to the public.

 - Taking medication for mental health does not mean you are “crazy!”

 Recovery and healing isn’t easy.
 It takes a great deal of courage to seek and receive help.
 Part of your strength is in recognizing resources available to you.
 If you are thinking about the role of medication in your life, talk with your therapist.
 Share your fears, such as whether you’re worried what people might think of you for taking medication.
 What others might not know is that mental health issues are medical problems and aren’t your fault.
 By acknowledging the issue as a medical one and seeking help, you are making your health a priority.

 You don’t have to go it alone.
-Talking with your therapist, or meeting with a Psychiatrist at Therapy Changes for a consultation is a great way to start.
+Talking with your therapist, or meeting with a Psychiatrist for a consultation is a great way to start.
 You have the right to live a fulfilling life and to be informed about the options to help you get there.